 Elective courses must be pre-approved by an advisor prior to registration for course(s).

 Hospitality, Tourism and Event Management Core Requirements

-Students must consult with major advisor in selecting elective credits.
+Students must consult with major advisor before enrolling in elective credits.

 Total Specialization Credits: 42